On the existence of Monge maps for the Gromov-Wasserstein problem: Introduction

 \subsection{Outline, contributions and perspectives}

-This work is organized in the following way. \Cref{subsec:general_thm} provides a general setting in which existence of optimal \emph{transport} maps can be shown for optimal transport problems with costs that are defined by submersions.
-We provide two versions of the result, one (\cref{theo:fibers-nonsense}) which has no structure and is fairly general and one (\cref{theo:fibers-main}) which imposes a more structured setting thus recovering more structure in the optimal maps; the latter having the benefit of being more usable in further theoretical or computational analysis.
-The proof of the second version requires a measurability argument which is addressed in details in \cref{prop:selection-manifold}.
-Applications of these results to the Gromov--Wasserstein problems in Euclidean spaces with cost being the inner product \eqref{eqn:GW-inner-prod} or the squared Euclidean distance \eqref{eqn:GW-quadratic} are done in \Cref{subsec:applications}.
-We prove existence of Monge maps for the scalar product, improving on the result in \cite{vayer2020contribution} by alleviating the need for the rank assumption in \cref{prop:sota-titouan}, difficult to check in practice.
-For the squared distance, the worst case, but probably the generic one, is a bi-map structure, yet Monge maps can occur as well in a characterized setting.
+This work is organized in the following way. \Cref{subsec:general_thm} provides a general setting in which the existence of optimal \emph{transport} maps can be shown for optimal transport problems with costs that are invariant on the fibers of some projection.
+We provide two versions of the result: \cref{theo:fibers-abstract} requires no structure and is fairly general, and \cref{theo:fibers-main} imposes a more structured setting and therefore yields more structure for the optimal maps.
+The latter has the benefit of being more usable in further theoretical or computational analysis.
+Its proof requires a measurability argument which is addressed in detail in \cref{prop:selection-manifold}.
+In \Cref{subsec:applications}, these two results are applied to the GW problem in Euclidean spaces.
+When the cost functions are inner products \cref{eqn:GW-inner-prod}, we establish the existence of Gromov--Monge maps (see \cref{theorem:inner-main}), improving on \cite[Theorem~4.2.3]{vayer2020contribution} (see \cref{prop:sota-titouan}) by dispensing with the rank assumption, difficult to check in practice.
+When the cost functions are squared distances \cref{eqn:GW-squared-distance}, we establish the existence of optimal $2$-maps in the general case (see \cref{theorem:quad-main}).
+Yet, we show that Gromov--Monge maps can occur as well in some specific settings that depend on the rank of some matrix, akin to Theorem~4.2.3 in \cite{vayer2020contribution}.